NBISweden/workshop_omics_integration/labs/new_course.md

 To setup a completely new course, start by adding a new repository on github.
 Go to [repository creation page](https://github.com/organizations/NBISweden/repositories/new)

-Please use a name that starts with `course-` for example: `course-proteomics`, make it public and do not initialize the repository with a README.
+Please use a name that starts with `workshop-` for example: `workshop-proteomics`, make it public and do not initialize the repository with a README.